snehapb2018-ui/VIRTUALWORKS-LAB-HEALTHCARE-PHARMACY-DATA-ANALYTICS-INTERNSHIP-TASKS/README.md

 2.Created a summary table of patients with heart disease using COUNTIF.

 3.Analysed the influence of various parameters on heart disease incidence using PIVOT TABLES & PIVOT CHARTS.
-Applied PIVOT TABLE GROUPING to group data like age,BMI & BP.
+Applied PIVOT TABLE GROUPING to create ranges for age,BMI & BP.

 ## Worksheet 1- ACTUAL DATASET SCREEN CAPTURE